Teleporters and Transporters

 - Magik's spell has been taught to another character, Megan Gwynn (Pixie) who made Nightcrawler feel obsolete for a story (as the Magic Teleport travels greater distances and accurately).
 However we've never seen Magik or Pixie teleport a 'short' distance.

 - Magik's teleportation is her mutant power, which makes the spell Pixie uses a bit of a research flub.
 Illyana's also done short distances, too, in combat.

-- The female mutant Blink from Age Of Apocalypse and Exiles is also an example.
+- The female mutant Blink from Age of Apocalypse and Exiles is also an example.
 She can teleport large groups of people as well as parts of objects.
 In combat, she specializes in teleporting part of her targets.

 - U-Go Girl from X-Force was a teleporter, but she wasn't a very good one - even after a while on the job as a superhero, porting still made her feel ill.
 Venus Dee Milo would more or less replace her on the roster when the team changed to X-Statix, and was a marked improvement who even had other powers besides.

 - Blow Out of The New Universe has the paranormal ability to teleport, but the place he's in blows up immediately after he teleports out.
 This creates problems when he goes homicidally insane.

 - Peek-a-Boo of The DCU - a Justified Criminal who's fought The Flash - has the same power, but is not homicidally insane...yet.